awslabs/aws-athena-query-federation/athena-hbase/README.md

 ## Performance

-The Athena HBase Connector will attempt to parallelize queries against your HBase instance by reading each region server in parrallel.
+The Athena HBase Connector will attempt to parallelize queries against your HBase instance by reading each region server in parallel.
 Predicate Pushdown is performed within the Lambda function and, where possible, push down into HBase using filters.

 ## License